cube3power/atsd/rule-engine/notifications/custom-zendesk.md

 Enable **Open**, **Repeat** and **Cancel** triggers.
 Set the **Repeat Interval** to **All**.

 Specify the Zendesk request identifier into the `request_id` parameter for all triggers.
-The request must exist in the Zendesk system.
+The request must already exist in the Zendesk system for the entry to be valid.

 To override the default `message` parameter which is set to  `[${status}] ${rule} for ${entity} ${tags}`, enter a new value, for example `[${status}] ${rule} for ${entity} ${tags}`<br>`Duration: ${alert_duration_interval}`.

 ![](images/zendesk_rule_notification_repeat_close.png)

-The request Id placeholder in the request URL as well as payload placeholders will be automatically resolved when the notification is triggered:
+The request ID placeholder in the request URL as well as payload placeholders will be automatically resolved when the notification is triggered:

 `https://axibase.zendesk.com/api/v2/requests/1.json`